vulkanreal/CrabGame.WeaponSpawner/README.md

 ![image](https://i.imgur.com/B4yLQt9.jpg)

-## NOTE: you can only spawn weapons if you are the host of the server
-## NOTE 2: you cant spawn shotguns so people cant cheat with this mod :D
+NOTE: you can only spawn weapons if you are the host of the server NOTE 2: you cant spawn shotguns so people cant cheat with this mod

 have fun with it!